Early impact of Mesoamerican goods in Iberian society: Cocoa

 "Traités nouveaux & curieux du café du thé et du chocolate", by Philippe Sylvestre Dufour, 1685.

 Chocolate was one of the most influential New World goods in Spanish society.
 By the 1590s, it had a significant presence in the Iberian Peninsula.
 The growing consumption of chocolate in Spain led to the transmission of tastes associated with it, such as vanilla, pepper, and a preference for the color red and a foamy froth.
 The taste for chocolate spread as colonists and conquistadors encountered native practices.
-Spaniards in the Americas had mixed reactions to the chocolate beverage initially, but its popularity quickly spread to the Iberian Peninsula.
+Spaniards in the Americas initially had mixed reactions to the chocolate beverage, but its popularity quickly spread to the Iberian Peninsula.
 The method of its consumption and social perception changed as it reached Europe.
-Cacao was essential for chocolate and cocoa beans also served as a currency in Mesoamerica, indicating its value.
+Cacao was essential for chocolate, and cocoa beans also served as a currency in Mesoamerica, indicating their value.
 For natives, chocolate held religious meaning, while for the Spanish, it was often seen as a stimulating drink.
 By the 1620s, thousands of pounds of cacao were imported to Spain annually.
 The preparation of European chocolate evolved as the Spanish modified the recipe using available resources, for example, adding sugar as a sweetener instead of honey.
 It eventually became more accessible to different levels of Spanish society.
 Despite initial negative stigmas (such as the belief that chocolate drinking was a form of idolatry), it became one of the most desired and influential goods from the New World.